-At Harvard, Grad Students Form A Picket Line Over Wages, Healthcare and Protections
+At Harvard, Grad Students Form A Picket Line Over Wages, Health Care And Protections

 Harvard administrators described the strike as "unwarranted" in a statement Tuesday.

-Union negotiators allege the Ivy League university is failing to recognize the rising cost of living in the greater Boston area.
-The latest proposal from university officials offered to raise the minimum rate to $15/hour, with an 8% increase over three years for salaried student workers.
-However, the union said the university, with its multibillion dollar endowment, can do better.
+Union negotiators allege that the Ivy League university is failing to recognize the rising cost of living in the Greater Boston area.
+The latest proposal from university officials offered to raise the minimum rate to $15 an hour, with an 8% increase over three years for salaried student workers.
+However, the union said the university, with its multibillion-dollar endowment, can do better.

 Grad students are also calling for the university to implement better protections from academic harassment and discrimination by establishing an independent third-party arbitrator.
 The proposal would not replace Title IX — the federal law that prohibits gender discrimination on campus and mandates sexual misconduct investigations — which union leaders said has "failed too often to be considered reliable."